-At first glance, you may think that a lotus flower is just like any other striking bloom adding a nice pop of color to a landscape.
-Sure, the plant’s delicate, symmetrical form and charming colors are a head-turner, but beyond beauty are deeper meanings and symbolism worth noting.
-In fact, lotus flowers are valued and considered sacred in various parts of the world, particularly in many Eastern cultures.
+Although their delicate, symmetrical form and charming colors are indeed a head-turner, there are deeper lotus flower meanings and symbolism worth noting.
+In fact, lotus flowers are considered sacred in various parts of the world, particularly in Eastern culture.
 So what makes lotus plants unique, and why are they so popular?
-Here we’ll take you through everything you need to know about Lotus Flower Meanings and Symbolism, cultural and religious significance in Buddhism, Hinduism, Christianity, Ancient Egypt.
-Plus we’ll share our top tips on growing lotus flowers at home and how to care for lotus flowers.
-Enjoy!
+This guide will take you through everything you need to know about the meaning and symbolism of lotus flowers, plus learn about their ancient and modern cultural significance around the world today.

-Lotus plants are aquatic herbaceous perennials that are mostly native to Australia and Southern Asia.
+Lotus plants are aquatic herbaceous perennials primarily native to Australia and Southern Asia.
 They are part of the Nelumbonaceae botanical family.
 Two popular species are known, namely the Sacred Lotus (Nelumbo nucifera) and the American Lotus (Nelumbo lutea).
 Both can be grown in USDA hardiness zones 4 to 10.

 Both lotus species are edible.
-For instance, the plant’s underground stem, known as rhizomes, are commonly consumed by Asians and Native American tribes for their starch content.
-The leaves serve as vegetables, and the stamens flavor teas.
-Lotus seeds are likewise fit for human consumption.
-They are consumed like nuts and dried and ground into flour.
+The plant’s underground stem, known as a rhizome, is commonly consumed by Asians and Native American tribes for its starch content.
+The leaves are used as vegetables and stamens to flavor teas.
+Lotus seeds are also fit for human consumption.
+They are eaten like nuts or dried and ground into flour.
 Various plant parts have medicinal properties.

 History and Origins of Lotus Flowers

-Fossil records show that lotus flowers have been in existence for millions of years.
+Fossil records show that lotus flowers have existed for millions of years.
 They are believed to have survived the Ice Age between 1.8 million and 10,000 years ago when many plants went extinct.
-To this day, lotus flowers can be found globally, from Iran to Japan, India, Australia, and Russia.
+Today, lotus flowers can be found globally, from Iran to Japan, India, Australia, and Russia.

 Meanings and Symbolism of Lotus Flowers